reach-sh/reach-lang/docs/src/rsh/local/index.md

 didPublish()
 ```

 Returns a boolean that indicates whether the last publication was made by this principal.
+A `{!rsh} didPublish` call must be inside an `{!rsh} only` block of code and be after a `{!rsh} publish` call.